 The last outbreak in Great Britain was in 2000.

 Classical swine fever should not be confused with swine flu which is a different disease.

-Classical swine fever is a notifiable disease.
-That means if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
+Classical swine fever is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 Failure to do so is an offence.

 How to spot classical swine fever